Lucile-S/Unsupervised_image_classification/README.md

 ## K-means clustering algorithm
 For K-means the 8000 images data set size has been able to be utilised (no memory issue).
+The algorithm was runned with and without PCA before.

 ###  Image pre-processing  :
 Images are reading as grayscale and resizing to 150x150.
 The amount of features is reduced  to (8000, 22500)